 - Selection as one of America’s top arts places by ArtPlace America, a collaboration of arts foundations and the nation’s largest banks;

 - Recognition, in part due to its vibrant arts and culture community, by the New York Times as one of 52 Places in the World to Visit (2104), one of America’s 10 Most Beautiful Cities, and one of the most underrated visitor destinations in the United States.

-St. Petersburg’s arts and culture roots are firmly anchored by a collection of museums and cultural attractions unique to the city, including the Salvador Dali Museum, the Chihuly Collection presented by Morean Arts Center, the Museum of Fine Arts, the St. Petersburg Museum of History, The Florida Holocaust Museum, Morean Arts Center, Florida CraftArt, Sunken Gardens, Great Explorations, and more.
+St. Petersburg’s arts and culture roots are firmly anchored by a collection of museums and cultural attractions unique to the city, including the Salvador Dali Museum, the Chihuly Collection presented by Morean Arts Center, the Museum of Fine Arts, the St. Petersburg Museum of History, The Florida Holocaust Museum, Morean Arts Center, Florida CraftArt, Sunken Gardens, Great Explorations, the African American Heritage Trail, and more.
 St. Petersburg offers visitors and residents an exclusive perspective on art and culture.

-New additions to the St. Petersburg art and culture landscape, the Museum of American Arts and Crafts Movement (opening in 2019); the Tom and Mary James Museum of Western and Wildlife Art and the Imagine Museum, both opening in 2018, are slated to occupy prime locations in and near downtown St. Petersburg and further broaden the city’s cultural experience.
+New additions to the St. Petersburg art and culture landscape, the Museum of American Arts and Crafts Movement, opening in 2019, and the James Museum of Western and Wildlife Art and the Imagine Museum, which opened in 2018, are slated to occupy prime locations in and near downtown St. Petersburg and further broaden the city’s cultural experience.